 Technology Service represents instances of software with hardware to provide a predefined deployable building block for an IT system.
 When provided by a third party it may be referred to as Infrastructure-as-a-Service (IaaS) or Platform-as-a-Service (PaaS).
 The example below illustrates that Payroll Application VM is a technology service instance of the cloud infrastructure service AWS EC2.

 Technology Product Component

-Technology Product is any commercially-offered class of software, hardware, or firmware which can be deployed to provide one or more business capabilities or used to build an IT system by providing one or more technology capabilities.
+Technology Product is any commercially offered class of software, hardware, or firmware that can be deployed to provide one or more business capabilities or used to build an IT system by providing one or more technology capabilities.
 In the case of Application Hosting, this would be Cloud Infrastructure Compute and Storage capabilities.

 It’s important to emphasize that the technology product component type represents the master copy or make/model of an item of technology and not its deployed instances modeled as technology services.
 So this component type is used to build a master list of products, versions, and even -dot version or patch level information for any commercial item of software or makes and models of firmware or devices.

 A named individual in the organization.
 In enterprise modeling, a person is usually represented when they have a defined relationship with one or more other component types - for example, an application and instances of cloud services like AWS, Azure, and GCP.

 An Organizational Unit component type decomposes into business units, departments, sub-organizations, committees, teams, and groups to enable the creation of organizational hierarchies.
 This can often take the form of both structural (hierarchical) and functional entities within an organization. (e.g., Finance, Human Resources, DevOps, etc).

 A site, point, or area/extent identified by an address or by a set of geographic or geospatial coordinates.
 Locations situate the organization’s physical resources like departments and servers.
 They can be modeled at different levels of detail such as continents, countries, states or regions, cities, sites, and even individual rooms.